startoday/php-Hack_learning_notes/hack_types.md

 - Types must be declared for properties and for the parameters and the return type of named functions.
 - Types can be declared or inferred for constants and for the parameters and return type of unnamed functions.

+9. The integer type int is signed and uses twos-complement representation for negative values.
+At least 64 bits are used, so the range of values that can be stored is at least [-9223372036854775808, 9223372036854775807].

+Namespace HH\Lib\Math contains the following integer-related constants: INT64_MAX, INT64_MIN, INT32_MAX, INT32_MIN, INT16_MAX, INT16_MIN, and UINT32_MAX.

+10. The floating-point type, float, allows the use of real numbers.
+Using predefined constant names, those values are written as -INF, INF, and NAN (Not-a-Number (NaN)), respectively.